isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-tips.md

 ---
 title: Tips for Negotiating a Programmatic Guaranteed Deal
 description: Learn tips for negotiating a programmatic guaranteed (PG) deal and lists of the buyer and publisher responsibilities.
-feature: Private Inventory, Deal IDs, Programmatic Guaranteed Deals
+feature: DSP Private Inventory, DSP Deal IDs, DSP Programmatic Guaranteed Deals
 exl-id: b754f993-b52f-4527-a246-bf232038c7cd
 ---
 # Tips for Negotiating a Programmatic Guaranteed Deal